kabirarshafidz/advanced_house_price_regression/README.md

    - Select important features using techniques such as Mutual Information (MI) and Principal Component Analysis (PCA).

 3. **Modeling**:
-   - Train models such as:
-     - Linear Regression
-     - Random Forest
-     - Gradient Boosting (XGBoost, LightGBM)
+   - Train Gradient Boosting Regressor
    - Evaluate model performance using cross-validation.

 4. **Model Tuning**:
    - Optimize model hyperparameters to improve accuracy.
-   - Use techniques such as Grid Search and Random Search for tuning.
+   - Use techniques such as Grid Search for tuning.

 ## Evaluation Metric